 No application will be considered until it is complete.
 The responsibility rests with the applicant to ensure that all documents (i.e. transcripts, letters of reference, test results) are submitted by the program’s deadline for application.

-Applications will not be processed until January.
+Applications will not be processed until after the application deadline.

 All applications will be considered after the deadline and not before.
 First round offers are expected to go out in late February with the possibility of second round offers in late March/early April.
 Candidates should therefore complete their application and ensure all their supporting documents are uploaded by the February 1st deadline.